IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 writers stored non-zero values in this field.

 SnapLen (32 bits):
-: an unsigned value indicating the maximum number of octets captured from each packet.
+: an unsigned integer indicating the maximum number of octets captured from each packet.
 The portion of each packet that exceeds this value will not be stored in the file.
 This value MUST NOT be zero; if no limit was specified, the value SHOULD be a number greater than or equal to the largest packet length in the file.

 LinkType and additional information (32 bits):
-: a 32-bit unsigned value that contains the link-layer type of packets in the file and may contain additional information.
+: a 32-bit unsigned integer that contains the link-layer type of packets in the file and may contain additional information.

 The LinkType and additional information field is in the form